TeamEver/everblock/README.md

 The cache directory is located in /var/cache/dev?prod/everblock/

-The logs directory is located in var/logs/everblock inside your PrestaShop root directory.
+The logs directory is located in /var/logs/
 Log files are created only when there is content to log.

 Clearing the native PrestaShop cache will also clear the module cache, but the module will clear its own cache on a block expiry automatically.